oss-mirror/isc-bind9/doc/notes/notes-current.rst

 - SHA-1 CDS records are no longer used by ``dnssec-cds`` to make DS records.
 Thanks to Tony Finch. :gl:`!2946`

+- Zone transfers over TLS (XoT) now need "dot" Application-Layer Protocol Negotiation (ALPN) tag to be negotiated, as required by the RFC 9103.
+  :gl: `#2794`

 Bug Fixes
 ~~~~~~~~~